UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

 Quote from Taylor (2000):

-1)  When outstanding loss liability is to be estimated in respect of a **large number of claims**, an **aggregate estimate** will usually exhibit performance, as measured by the relative error R, superior to that of case estimates.
+1)  When outstanding loss liability is to be estimated in respect of a **large number of claims**, an **aggregate estimate** will usually exhibit performance, as measured by the relative error, superior to that of case estimates.
 2)  When the liability is to be estimated in respect of a **small number of claims**, superior performance will usually be exhibited by **case estimates corrected for bias**.”

-This is discussed/applied in Section 4.4 of Taylor (2000).
+This is discussed/applied in Section 4.4 of Taylor (2000) (outside scope).

 # Chain ladder (3.2)